Muszeb/ENQUIRE/README.md

 </details>

 <details><summary>IMPORTANT INFORMATION ON PUBMED ACCESSIBILITY</summary>

-As of 21.11.22, [important changes](https://www.nlm.nih.gov/pubs/techbull/so22/so22_updated_pubmed_e_utilities.html) have been applied to NCBI's e-utilities.
+- As of 21.11.22, [important changes](https://www.nlm.nih.gov/pubs/techbull/so22/so22_updated_pubmed_e_utilities.html) have been applied to NCBI's e-utilities.
 In particular, it is now impossible to stream all records exceeding 10,000 PMIDs from any particular query to the PubMed database.
 This required to redesign the use of the e-utilities.
 While it's overall functionality was still preserved, we cannot guarantee the retrieval of all matching records, if the network-based queries obtained by intersecting relevant entities match more than 10,000 records (typically, this is a rare event when intersecting at least 4 distinct entities).
 </details>

 <details><summary>EXPLANATION OF THE OUTPUT DATA STRUCTURE</summary>

-- Provided a recognisable "tag" has been passed to textmining algorithm, a typical output would produce a folder `tmp-tag`, which in turn contains as many subdirectories as the number of steps/iterations performed.
-For example, if the algorithm constructed
+- Provided a recognisable `tag` has been passed to textmining algorithm, a typical output would produce a folder named `tmp-tag`, which in turn contains as many subdirectories as the number of steps/iterations performed.
+For example, if the algorithm performed

-    1. Raw Gene-Mesh network from the original set of papers;
+    1. Reconstruction of a Gene/Mesh network from the original set of papers;
-    2. One query expansion while the Gene-Mesh network was not complete yet;
+    2. One query expansion and network reconstruction as the Gene/Mesh network was not fully connected yet;
-    3. One query-expansion while the Gene-Mesh network was complete, but not the Gene-Gene one;
+    3. One query expansion and network reconstruction as the gene-gene network was not fully connected yet, then stopped;

-    Then there will be three subfolders, namely `tag`, `tag_iteration1`, `tag_subgraph_expansion2`.
-The counter attached to folders and file names records the subsequent attempts to the reconstruction of co-occurence networks.
-Typically, within each of these sub-folders three pairs of edges and nodes tables can be found corresponding to the respective "Complete" (Gene-Mesh), "Gene" and "Mesh" networks for each iterations (TSV files).
+    Then there will be three subfolders, namely `tag`, `tag_subgraph_expansion1`, `tag_subgraph_expansion2`.
+The counter attached to folders and file names records the subsequent attempts to the expansion and reconstruction of co-occurence networks.
+Typically, within each of these sub-folders/iterations, three pairs of edge and node tables can be found, respectively corresponding to "Complete" (Gene/Mesh), "Gene"- and "Mesh"-only networks (TSV files).
 These files can be easily imported in Cytoscape or similar graph visualization tools.

     Whenever it wasn't possible to obtain one or more of the aforementioned networks, the pipeline should print a message with information on the most meaningful files to look at.
-It is worth mentioning that the file "tag...Complete_literature_links.tsv" within each subfolder allows fast retrieval of specific edge-associated papers by means of encoded hyperlinks.
-The batch of queries that were tested in each iteration is stored in "tag...ordered_queries.tsv" within each respective subfolder, with the number of columns corresponding to the `a` attempts at connecting any two communities.
+It is worth mentioning that the file `tag...Complete_literature_links.tsv` within each subfolder allows fast retrieval of specific edge-associated papers by means of encoded hyperlinks.
+The batch of queries that were tested in each iteration is stored in `tag...ordered_queries.tsv` within each respective subfolder.
 Additional meta-data can be explored under the `data/` subfolder.

-    Furthemore, under `tmp-tag`, the file `source_pmids.txt` contains all the inspected articles for the given job, which can also be consulted specifically for each iteration under `tmp-tag/efetch_inputs`.
+    Furthemore, under `tmp-tag`, the file `source_pmids.txt` contains all the inspected articles for the given ENQUIRE job.
+These can also be consulted specifically for each iteration under `tmp-tag/efetch_inputs`.

-    Please contact Luca for any clarification on the purposes of any file.
+    Please don't hesitate to contact us for any clarification on the purposes of any file.

-- NEW: interactive .html networks
+- Interactive .html networks
-    It is now possible to visually inspect Gene-MeSH networks and the reduced networks of entities participating in cliques in two .html files, respectively stored within each iteration's subfolder as "tag...interactive_Gene-MeSH_Network.html" and "tag...interactive_Cliques_Network.html".
+    It is possible to visually inspect Gene/MeSH networks and the reduced networks containing only cliques in two .html files, respectively stored within each iteration's subfolder as `tag...interactive_Gene-MeSH_Network.html` and `tag...interactive_Cliques_Network.html`.
 An exemplary file can be found in the main repository, in the context of a case study of signal transduction pathways in uveal melanoma.
 </details>